Institut für Ethnologie

 Her first book, Making News in Global India: Media, Publics, Politics (Cambridge University Press, 2015) is a critical reading of news cultures and urban transformation.
 It shows how the expanding news media played a critical role in the contested aspiration of building a 'global city' in India, when commercial journalism became both an object and agent of global urbanization.
 More on the book in a podcast on New Books Network here.

 Sahana Udupa is Research Affiliate at the Center for Global Communication Studies, Annenberg School for Communication, University of Pennsylvania, and Center for South Asian Media and Cultural Studies at the Florida State University.
 She is on the Advisory Board for the Center for Media and Religion at the New York University.
 Udupa is the Associate Editor of “South Asia: Journal of South Asian Studies” and serves on the editorial board of “Journalism: Theory, Practice and Criticism”.
-She is the co-convenor of the Media Anthropology Network at the European Association for Social Anthropologists.
+She is the co-convener for the Media Anthropology Network at the European Association for Social Anthropologists.